 The MBE9A9 & MBE9A6 ECUs can do full pneumatic gearbox control which includes clutchless upshift & downshift, throttle blip & can either be used on a total loss system or can control a compressor.
 Because it is all controlled within one system, this makes it extremely accurate & the ECU can calculate if a gear change is going to take too long.
 It is then able to take actions in order to overcome this problem, in fact it is so fast it is capable of removing or introducing single sparks, in order to overcome potential dog to dog issues.

 Shift light & Combined warning systems Output

 The MBE9A9 & MBE9A6 ECUs have warning systems which can be set up to trigger a light or bleeper.

-The shift light output is configurable in several ways, it could be set-up as a simple shift light which is purely rpm dependant.
-If you have a sequential gearbox & supply the MBE9A9 with gear position, you can have a gear dependant shift light.
+The shift light output is configurable in several ways, it could be set-up as a simple shift light which is purely rpm dependent.
+If you have a sequential gearbox & supply the MBE9A9 with gear position, you can have a gear dependent shift light.